nuejs/nue/packages/www/docs/nueglow.md

 ## The highlighter problem
+Popular syntax highlighters have issues:

-**Massive projects** - Popular syntax highlighters like Shiki ship 14MB and 44 packages.
+**Massive codebases** - tools like Shiki ship 14MB and 44 packages.
 Each language needs its own grammar file with thousands of cryptic regex rules.

 **Theme lock-in** - Themes come as giant JSON files with 300+ predefined colors.
 You can't easily adapt them to your brand or design system.